abhinavspeakss/DiskSpaceRenting/README.md

 - **User-Friendly Interface**: Intuitive platform for disk space renting.
 - **Secure Transactions**: Ensure data security and integrity with encryption.
 - **Flexible Renting Options**: Rent space hourly, daily, or for longer durations.
-- **Scalability**: Designed to handle increasing users and storage requirements seamlessly.
 - **Smart Matching Algorithm**: Matches renters and rentees based on preferences and availability.

 ---